geeknik/my-awesome-stars/README.md

 - [EinGuterWaran/awesome-opensource-boilerplates](https://github.com/EinGuterWaran/awesome-opensource-boilerplates) - A curated list of production-ready and free SaaS boilerplates and starter templates.
 Build your next software-as-a-service project with battle-tested open source foundations.
 - [Pakequis/ProtoConn](https://github.com/Pakequis/ProtoConn) - A prototype board with connectors for electronic testing and development.
 - [von-development/awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️
-- [cyfyifanchen/one-person-company](https://github.com/cyfyifanchen/one-person-company) - 一人公司 AI 工具系列，长期更新，帮助大家提升工作效率，开启一人公司!
+- [cyfyifanchen/one-person-company](https://github.com/cyfyifanchen/one-person-company) - 遇事不决，Vibe 力学!
 One-Person Company AI Tools Series – continuously updated to help boost productivity and empower your solo business!
 - [tegridydev/open-malsec](https://github.com/tegridydev/open-malsec) - Open-MalSec is an open-source dataset curated for cybersecurity research and application
 - [fardeen-ahmed/Bug-bounty-Writeups](https://github.com/fardeen-ahmed/Bug-bounty-Writeups) - Repository of Bug-Bounty Writeups
 - [geeknik/solana-nuclei-templates](https://github.com/geeknik/solana-nuclei-templates) - These templates can be added to your Nuclei scanner to help identify common security vulnerabilities in Solana smart contracts.